Review this important information if you’re thinking about getting a payday loan in Colorado

 To complete your application successfully, prepare to submit some basic information:

-- Your name, date of birth, social security number and a valid form of ID such as your driver’s license or passport
+- Personal details, such as your name, date of birth, Social Security number and a valid form of ID

 - Details about your employment and income

 If you’re considering taking out a payday loan, familiarize yourself with the laws of Colorado to make sure you’re getting the best terms for your loan.
 As with all forms of credit, be prepared to pay for both the principal and accumulated interest.